AvixWz/AvixWz/README.md

         self.guiding_principle = "Write code that runs, then make it pretty."

     def innovate(self, bug):
-        if bug:
         return f"Bug spotted: {bug}.
-Turning it into a feature... or blaming the intern 🧑‍💻" return "Building something awesome with way too many console.log()s 🚀"
+Turning it into a feature... or blaming the intern 🧑‍💻" if bug else "Building something awesome with way too many console.log()s 🚀"

     def connect(self):
         return "Let's collaborate and push code like it's Friday 4:59 PM! 💥"